Rabat: 'Alawi rule

 The pirates did not have to contend with any central authority until al-Rashid, the founder of the 'Alawi dynasty, conquered the area in 1666 and united most of Morocco under his rule.
 Nonetheless, the 'Alawi sultans allowed the piracy to continue up until the reign of Moulay Slimane in the early 19th century.
 This led to the shelling of the city by Austria in 1829 after an Austrian ship had been lost to a pirate attack.

-During the early part of the 'Alawi period (17th-18th centuries) the sultans took some interest in the city of the south bank and carried out constructions and repairs to the kasbah.
+During the early part of the 'Alawi period (17th–18th centuries), the sultans took some interest in the city of the south bank and carried out constructions and repairs to the kasbah.
 Moulay Isma'il (r.
 1672–1727) expanded the kasbah southward and built a royal residence within it towards the end of the 17th century (it serves as a museum today).
 Moulay Isma'il was also responsible for settling a part of the Udayas (or Oudayas), a guich tribe (military tribe serving the sultan's army), in the kasbah to serve as a counterbalancing force against other unruly tribes in the region.
 Under Sidi Muhammad ibn 'Abdallah (r.
-1757–1790) a new royal palace, the Dar al-Makhzen, was established in the southwest part of the Almohad walled area towards the end of the 18th century.
+1757–1790), a new royal palace, the Dar al-Makhzen, was established in the southwest part of the Almohad walled area towards the end of the 18th century.
 These additions began to give the city the character and function of a royal residence used by the ruling dynasty outside their main capitals.

 Moulay Slimane (r.
 1792–1822) built another palace along the seaside called Dar al-Bahr and built new mosques such as the Moulay Slimane Mosque.
-He also ordered the creation of a Jewish quarter, the Mellah, in the eastern part of the Andalusian medina, in an formerly occupied by orchards.
+He also ordered the creation of a Jewish quarter, the Mellah, in the eastern part of the Andalusian medina, in a formerly occupied by orchards.
 It was also towards the beginning of the 19th century that the city walls, formerly limited to the Almohad-era perimeter, were extended significantly to the southwest, thus expanding the city to cover around 840 hectares.
 The old Almohad walls and gates were still retained and the Almohad-era enclosure remained a more privileged district containing the city's major monuments and its imperial residence.
 Most of the population remained concentrated in the medina behind the Andalusian Wall in the northern section.
-In the 1850s Moulay Abd ar-Rahman (r.
+In the 1850s, Moulay Abd ar-Rahman (r.
 1822–1859) further developed and completed the Dar al-Makhzen palace in the southwest corner of this enclosure.
 At the end of the 19th century or beginning of the 20th century, the city had some 20,000 to 25,000 inhabitants.